What is cancer

-In stage 1, the cancerous kidney will probably be removed, but follow-up therapy might not be necessary.
+In stage 1, the cancerous kidney will probably be removed and follow-up therapy might not be necessary.
 The chances for recovery are good.
 The five-year survival rate for stage 1 kidney cancer is 81 percent.
-That means that 81 percent of people diagnosed with stage 1 kidney cancer are still alive five years after their original diagnosis.
+That means that out of 100 people, 81people diagnosed with stage 1 kidney cancer are still alive five years after their original diagnosis.

 Stage 2 is more serious than stage 1.
 In this stage, the tumor is larger than 7 centimeters across but only appears in the kidney.
 Now it’s considered T2.
 But, like stage 1, there’s no evidence that it has spread to nearby lymph nodes or other organs, so it’s also considered N0 and M0.

 As in stage 1, a stage 2 cancerous kidney will probably be removed, and follow-up therapy might not be necessary.
 The five-year survival rate for stage 2 kidney cancer is 74 percent.
-That means that 74 percent of people diagnosed with stage 2 kidney cancer are still alive five years after being diagnosed.
+That means out of 100 people, 74 people diagnosed with stage 2 kidney cancer are still alive five years after being diagnosed.